hanyk/BayeSED3/README.md

 conda build purge
 ```

-**Benefits:**
-- ✅ Automatic dependency management (OpenMPI, HDF5, Python packages)
-- ✅ Works from any directory (after installation)
-- ⚠️ Requires local build first (not available on conda-forge yet)
-- ⚠️ Uninstall removes dependencies: `conda remove bayesed3` also removes OpenMPI, matplotlib, etc.

-**Note:** BayeSED3 will be available on conda-forge in the future.
+**Note:** BayeSED3 will be available on conda-forge in the future for easier installation.

 ### Optional Components